 The term adrenal fatigue was first used by chiropractor James Wilson in 1998, and became popular with a book he published in 2001.
 I've written before about some of the quacky dabbling of chiropractors outside the neck and back pain issues we commonly associate them with.
 You can probably guess from that alone where I'm… Continue reading Is Adrenal Fatigue Real?

-One of my major pet peeves is pseudoscience.
-Google defines it as "a collection of beliefs or practices mistakenly regarded as being based on scientific method."
+One of my major pet peeves is pseudoscience, which Google defines as "a collection of beliefs or practices mistakenly regarded as being based on scientific method."
 There's a lot of pseudoscience out there in the world that can spread easily and quickly via the internet, and it often astonishes me what people will believe.
 There's also… Continue reading How to Spot Pseudoscience

-Some articles I've come across recently about homeopathy that have caught my eye.
-One was about claims that homeopathy could prevent measles (homeoprophylaxis); another was about the Canadian government funding an aid mission to Honduras involving a delegation of homeopaths claiming to cure Chagas disease and other infectious diseases.
-Not just a herbal product There is… Continue reading Homeopathy: Government-Funded Quackery
+I've recently come across some news articles about homeopathy that have caught my eye.
+One was about claims that homeopathy could prevent measles (homeoprophylaxis is the fancy term for this); another was about the Canadian government funding an aid mission to Honduras involving a delegation of homeopaths claiming to cure Chagas disease and other infectious diseases.… Continue reading Homeopathy: Government-Funded Quackery